Meningitis Negligence Claims

-Potter Rees Dolan’s team of expert specialist solicitors are here to help you claim the compensation you deserve if mistakes made by medical professionals resulted in a delayed or missed diagnosis of meningitis for you or a loved one.
+Potter Rees Dolan’s expert team of specialist solicitors are here to help you claim the compensation you deserve if mistakes made by medical professionals have resulted in a delayed or missed diagnosis of meningitis for you or a loved one.

-The highly reputable clinical negligence team includes Helen Dolan, Lesley Herbertson and Gill Edwards, who have more than 60 years’ combined experience between them.
-Each of these solicitors are featured in the prestigious Legal 500 and Chambers 2017 guides.
+Our highly reputable clinical negligence team includes Helen Dolan, Lesley Herbertson, Helen Budge and Gill Edwards, who have almost 80 years’ combined legal experience between them.
+Several members of the team have been featured in the prestigious Legal 500 and Chambers guides, underlining the strength of their reputation.

 Our team offers a highly personal service, and we strive to give clients a voice when things have gone wrong and their health has suffered due to medical negligence.
 We are also dedicated to improving standards in healthcare across the UK.